X-Genesis-Qhulut/DestroyJunk/README.md

 This is intended for when you are running dungeons on Vanilla (or Classic) WoW - and your bags are filling up with useless junk that is taking room that you want for "green" or "blue" items.

-It also has the functionality inspired by the "CrapAway" plugin.
+It also has the functionality inspired by the "CrapAway" addon.
 If you visit a vendor it automatically sells those same items (gray items, and items in the list described below).
 This is useful while levelling, as you kill mobs you may find your bags full of junk, and it is tedious to sell them one-by-one at the vendor.

+This was specifically tested with WoW (Vanilla) client 1.12.1 (5875) Release.
+However I think it also works with the WoW Classic client.

 ---